Figuring out the best bedtime snacks for diabetes is critical to managing blood sugars.

 I asked a few of my favorite diabetes colleagues to weigh in on what their recommendations for bedtime snacks for diabetes are and this is what they had to say…

-And, Casey Seiden, MS, RD, CDCES offered more ideas saying, “Everyone’s blood sugars respond differently to a bedtime snack, but ideally you should aim for a combination of complex carbs and protein or healthy fat to keep glucose steady overnight.
+Casey Seiden, MS, RD, CDCES, gestational diabetes expert, recommends, “Everyone’s blood sugars respond differently to a bedtime snack, but ideally you should aim for a combination of complex carbs and protein or healthy fat to keep glucose steady overnight.
 Try snacks like a rice cake with mashed avocado on top, Greek yogurt with blackberries, energy bites that contain oats and nut butter, or a cocoa chia pudding.”

 Best bedtime snacks for diabetes

 Now that we’ve covered what to look for in bedtime snacks for diabetes and why bedtime snacks can be helpful here are some of my favorite bedtime snack ideas.
 These are all “homemade” in that they involve a simple recipe and/or a quick combination of foods.
 For ideas for packaged snacks, make sure to check out my post on the best packaged snacks for diabetes.

 12 bedtime snack ideas and recipes for diabetes

 - Low Sugar Chocolate Chip Cookie Dough Bites

 - Low Sugar Brownie Bites

 - Low sugar Greek yogurt

 - Peanut butter crackers